microsoft/ComplianceCxE/docs/notes/mig/ri.md

 ### Purges

-The Purges folder should be considered the beginning of a deleted item's retention journey.
-All items hard deleted from the Deletions folder end up in the Purges folder.
+The **Purges** folder should be considered the beginning of a deleted item's retention journey within a mailbox.  *All items hard deleted from the Deletions folder end up in the Purges folder*.
 Depending on the type of hold - if there is a hold at all - the items may then move to other folders.

 #### Single Item Recovery

 The first scenario we wanted to cover here was if there was no retention or holds applied to the mailbox.
 But wait - didn't we discuss that above?
 Yes - however there's some extra *non user visible* things happening in the background.

-Exchange Online has a feature called single item recovery, which is enabled on every mailbox by default.
+Exchange Online has a feature called [single item recovery](https://docs.microsoft.com/en-us/exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder#single-item-recovery), which is enabled on every mailbox by default.
 The purpose of this feature is to allow administrators a short amount of time to restore purged items without needing to rely on a backup of the mailbox.
-It will retain any items that have been hard deleted within the Purges folder for as long as the RetainDeletedItemsFor value is configured, based on the last modified time of the item.
+It will retain any items that have been hard deleted within the Purges folder for as long as the **RetainDeletedItemsFor** value is configured, *based on the last modified time of the item*.

 !!! note
-    The last modified time of the item is updated any time a modification is made including moving from the Deletions folder to the Purges folder.
+    The last modified time of the item is updated **any time a modification is made** including moving from the Deletions folder to the Purges folder.

 !!! example
-    A user does not have any retention policy or hold applied to their mailbox and the RetainDeletedItemsFor value is the default of 14 days.
+    *A user does not have any retention policy or hold applied to their mailbox and the RetainDeletedItemsFor value is the default of 14 days.*

     The user deletes an email message from the inbox then soft deletes it from the Deleted items folder.
 7 days later, the user goes into the Deletions folder within Outlook or OWA and hard deletes the message.
 At this point, single item recovery will move the message to the Purges folder, where it will remain for 14 days before finally being purged.